DR Mark Field

 - Faculty: Faculty of Humanities and Social Sciences

 I started my academic career with a Masters in Public Administration (MPA).
 Following this, I was awarded an Economic and Social Research Council (ESRC) studentship and undertook a Ph.D on the Transparency of Expertise in European Union Policy-making.
-I was appointed as a Lecturer in Public Policy in 2014 and took on the role of MPA course leader the following year.
+I was appointed as a Lecturer in Public Policy in 2014 and became a Senior Lecturer and MPA course leader the following year.

 PHD RESEARCH SUPERVISION

-I welcome PhD proposals on topics related to transparency, accountability, corruption/anti-corruption, higher education policy and the role of civil society groups in policy-making.
+I welcome PhD proposals on topics related to policy practice, transparency, accountability, corruption/anti-corruption, British and EU politics and the role of civil society groups in policy-making.

 I have previously supervised: